khulnasoft-lab/design.khulnasoft.com/contents/components/spinner.md

 This size is the largest we allow for our spinners.
 It can be used for indicating that loading is in progress for content areas and sections of the UI.

 ### Colors

-#### Orange

-This is the primary color for the spinner and it should be used in most cases.

 #### Dark